-Glen, in northwest Baltimore City, is one of the largest neighborhoods making up northern Park Heights.
+Glen, in northwest Baltimore, is one of the largest neighborhoods making up northern Park Heights.
 Its tree-lined streets consist of predominantly single-family brick and frame cottage homes built around the turn of the 20th century but also include mansion homes, garden apartments, condominiums and semi-detached homes.
 Most of the Glen community was developed between 1915 and 1930.
 By 1929, the major portion of Glen had been subdivided and to varying degree developed, almost entirely as single family detached frame homes.

 Families find Glen a wonderful place to raise children.
 Cross Country Elementary/Middle School serves children in grades Pre-K through eighth and is implementing a new technology program to supplement the school’s math, science and technology curriculum, making it an even better place to learn and grow.
 Glen is a quiet community with well-maintained homes and streets.
 The leafy setting and abundance of outdoor activities keep active families happy.
 In the spring there are beautiful azaleas that dot the landscape.
 Many sturdy trees provide shade during the lazy days of summer.
 The neighborhood is home to the Jewish Community Center and Baltimore Hebrew University.
 Glen has 12 synagogues and 3 churches.
 Residents care about their neighborhood and actively participate in monthly Glen Neighborhood Association meetings.